 The probability of accepting an erroneous telecommand shall be less than 10-2/N, where N is the number of telecommands expected to be transmitted to the spacecraft during its mission.

-Essential command distribution
+Essential telecommand distribution

 The design of the space communication system shall enable essential telecommands to be decoded and control signals distributed even when all other systems, including the CDMU, are nonoperational.

-The list of essential commands, including their encoding and effects, shall be agreed at PDR.
+The list of essential telecommands, including their encoding and effects, shall be agreed at PDR.

 The essential telecommands shall enable power to key system components to be switched on or off, and for switchover to redundant systems to be forced.

-For critical operations, execution of the essential commands shall not depend on software functions.
+For critical operations, execution of the essential telecommands shall not depend on software functions.

 Example of critical operations is switching the transmitters on and off.